Screen Coordinates Guide: How to Find Mouse Position, Pixel Location & Screen Center

 Open the Free Screen Coordinates ToolWhat Are Screen Coordinates?

-At its simplest, a screen coordinate is a pair of numbers (X, Y) that describes exactly where something is located on your computer display.
-Every window, button, cursor, and pixel has a coordinate address, and software uses these addresses to render content in the right place.
+A screen coordinate is a pair of numbers (X, Y) that pinpoints a location on your display.
+Every window, button, cursor, and pixel has one — software uses these addresses to draw things in the right place.

-The concept comes directly from mathematics.
-In a standard Cartesian plane, you locate points using horizontal (X) and vertical (Y) distances from an origin point of (0, 0).
-Computing borrowed this idea, but with one major twist: on a screen, the Y-axis points downward instead of upward.
-That means the origin is at the top-left corner, not the bottom-left.
+The idea comes from math class: on a graph you locate points with (X, Y) distances from the origin (0, 0).
+Screens borrowed this, with one twist: the Y-axis points downward.
+So the origin sits at the top-left corner, not the bottom-left.

 The Computing Coordinate System (Inverted Y)

-If you are used to graphing equations on paper, screen coordinates will feel backward at first.
-Here is how the system breaks down on a typical 1920 x 1080 monitor:
+If you are used to graphing equations on paper, screen coordinates feel backward at first.
+On a typical 1920 x 1080 monitor the layout looks like this:

 | Position | X Value | Y Value | Description |